g33kidd/resume/README.md

 ### Projects
 You can find a lot of my projects on GitHub @g33kidd, but I also have a lot of private repositories over on GitLab.
 Would be happy to let you have a look, if you're interested.

+###### Fallen - 2017
+Fallen is a 2D platformer survival game I'm currently building in the Godot game engine, which uses GDScript as a programming language.
+I haven't published any of the source code yet, but when I'm ready I will.

 ###### SocialFund – 2017
 **Website**: https://fund.social
 SocialFund is a Social Crowdfunding platform.
 Think twitter for crowdfunding.
 You send "notes" to crowdfunding campaigns in a timeline of notes.
 Each note comes with a donation for the cause.
 First version was built for my mother as a basic version.
 Currently the site is a single fundraiser I started for my mother, but I haven't had the time to update to allow other people to create funds.

 ### Skills
 I've worked with a number of frameworks and languages.
 Here's just a few: